 Yes, store them in the fridge in an airtight container once cooled.
 I find they help keep the shape better especially this time of year when the furnace is on non-stop.

 Can I freeze these bars?

 You absolutely can freeze them!
 Pecan Pie Bars is one recipe that freezes wonderful.
 Just let it cool completely, cut into bars, wrap tightly and freeze.
 When needed, let the bars thaw completely in the refrigerator, and enjoy as you wish!

-Pecan Pie Bars is a great recipe to have on hand for impromptu company, like Confetti Squares.
+These Bars are a great recipe to have on hand for impromptu company, just like Confetti Squares.
 I like to make a plate for guests, along with White Chocolate Trash Snack Mix – and then you have a trio of holiday goodness to share with those you love!